dm-zharov/swift-security/README.md

 If the [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability is not enabled, the default access group is `app ID`.

+> [!NOTE]
-> 💡 To enable macOS support, make sure to include the [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability and create a group `${TeamIdentifierPrefix}com.example.app`, to prevent errors in operations.
-This sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms.
-You could refer to [TestHost.xcodeproj](https://github.com/dm-zharov/swift-security/tree/main/Tests/TestHost.xcodeproj) for information regarding project configuration.
+> To enable macOS support, make sure to include the [Keychain Sharing (macOS)](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability and create a group `${TeamIdentifierPrefix}com.example.app`, to prevent errors in operations.
+This sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms and accessible without capability.
+You could refer to [TestHost](https://github.com/dm-zharov/swift-security/tree/main/Tests/TestHost.xcodeproj) for information regarding project configuration.

 #### Sharing within Keychain Group